-Note: Table 2 is sorted west to east by longitude.
-The drainage area in the upstream jurisdiction that contributes water to the boundary crossing is provided.
+Note: Table 2 is sorted north to south by latitude and west to east by longitude.
+The approximate area in the upstream jurisdiction that contributes water to the boundary crossing may be provided.
 N/A indicates the drainage area upstream of the boundary crossing has yet to be determined.